 When, if not now, should Europeans start talking to each other?
 Using an innovative matching algorithm and an online platform, Europe Talks addresses this question and enables live conversations between Europeans across the continent.

-Starting 1.
-October 2021, media partners from 17 countries are calling for a new edition of the "Europe Talks" dialog format.
-The campaign invites people from all over Europe to engage in cross-border debates on controversial political topics.
-Using an innovative matching algorithm, all participants will be matched with a conversation partner from another European country who holds different political views.
-The one-to-one conversations, conducted in English, take place mainly via video call.
+Media partners from 17 countries called for a new edition of the "Europe Talks" dialog format.
+The campaign invited people from all over Europe to engage in cross-border debates on controversial political topics.
+Using an innovative matching algorithm, all participants were matched with a conversation partner from another European country who holds different political views.
+The one-to-one conversations, conducted in English, took place mainly via video call.

-This year, "Europe Talks" participants will be matched with a partner from another country immediately after registering.
-Until December, participants will have the opportunity to repeatedly receive new "matches" and hold several discussions.
-The topics will include a European vaccination requirement against the coronavirus, a ban on fossil fuel cars and the introduction of an unconditional basic income.
-On December 12, "Europe Talks" will end with a digital closing event.
+This year, "Europe Talks" participants were matched with a partner from another country immediately after registering.
+Until December, participants had the opportunity to repeatedly receive new "matches" and hold several discussions.
+The topics included a European vaccination requirement against the coronavirus, a ban on fossil fuel cars and the introduction of an unconditional basic income.
+On December 12, "Europe Talks" ended with a digital closing event.

 For "Europe Talks" a large network of European media cooperates: from Germany, from Serbia, from Bulgaria, from Great Britain, from Austria, from Greece, from Spain, Gazeta Wyborcza from Poland, from Ukraine, La Repubblica from Italy, from France, from Lithuania, from Serbia, from Spain, from Hungary, from Malta and from Brussels. from France, from Germany, from Poland, from Portugal, from Romania are participating as part of the European ENTR project.